 Parents of any fur baby dread the sound of screaming.
 Without a way for your pet to tell you what the problem is, it’s up to you to figure out what’s wrong and what you can do about it.
 It can be a lot of pressure, especially if your pet is acting in a way you’ve never seen before.

-While some ferrets can be rather vocal creatures, screaming is not a common sound (or one you want to hear).
+Before you panic, you need to understand some basic ferret facts.
+Because while some ferrets can be rather vocal creatures, screaming is not a common sound (or one you want to hear).
 It takes a lot to make a ferret scream, and while it can be startling and incredibly loud, it’s not always a sign of concern.
 Sometimes they’re just letting everyone know that they’re quite unhappy.
 Prolonged screaming, just like any significant change in behavior, definitely warrants a visit to the vet, though.
 They might be trying to tell you about a more serious problem.

 Ferrets can scream for many reasons.
 From medical concerns to extreme emotions, loud vocalizing is likely to get your attention, whether that was your pet’s intention or not.
 Here are some of the reasons your ferret keeps screaming, and what you can do to help them feel better.